 There are many two-fluid mixtures of practical interest.
 For example, mixtures of air and water or oil and water occur frequently in environmental and industrial processes.
-The existing modeling capability in FLOW-3D for mixtures of two fluids is the DRIFT routine that computes the relative motion of the two components arising from buoyancy and viscous forces.
-This model works quite well for many situations because of its simplicity and robustness.
+FLOW-3D offers the capability of modeling mixtures of two fluids and the relative motion of the two components arising from buoyancy and viscous forces.

 The dispersed component is assumed to consist of spherical droplets or bubbles.
-This model, however useful, requires the user to specify the average size of the dispersed material elements so that forces driving any relative motion can be computed.
-Specifying the size has its limitations because it is often not something that is known.
-Furthermore, sizes can vary in both space and time, for instance, in a mixing vessel containing an impeller it is likely that sizes are smaller near the impeller and may be further decreasing with continued mixing.
+This model requires the user to specify the average size of the dispersed material elements so that forces driving any relative motion can be computed.

-To rectify this limitation, a new model has been implemented for dynamically computing dispersed fluid droplet sizes within the DRIFT routine.
-The model is based on simple mechanisms for the breakup and coalescence of dispersed material controlled by the critical Weber and Capillary numbers.
-The new model produces sizes that vary in both space and time as they adjust to the details of the local flow.
+There is also a model for dynamically computing dispersed fluid droplet sizes.
+The model is based on mechanisms for the breakup and coalescence of dispersed material controlled by the critical Weber and Capillary numbers.

 A good application of the new model is air entrapment in water flowing down a spillway or sloped chute.
 The published thesis of K. Krammer (Development of Aerated Chute Flow, ETH, Zürich, 2004) offers an excellent example of this type of flow that includes measured data on the distribution of bubble sizes within the flow.
 The chute, shown in Fig. 1, was 14m long, 0.5m wide and tilted with respect to the horizontal by 5.71°.
 An inlet flow depth of 0.05m was used with a premixed air concentration of 17.76% and containing 10% turbulence.
 This flow has an inlet flow rate of 0.1755 m3/s, which corresponds to the Froude number of 10.03.